-This rule provides information on the difficulties associated with machining sharp corners and why to avoid them.
+This article provides information on the difficulties associated with machining sharp corners and why to avoid them.

-Machining is a subtractive manufacturing technique which utilizes rapidly rotating cutters are used to remove undesired materials from a block of material.
+Machining is a subtractive manufacturing technique (as opposed to 3d printing which is additive manufacturing!) which utilizes rapidly rotating cutters are used to remove undesired materials from a block of material.
 These blocks are usually metal; however, composite materials are also frequently machined.

 Whenever designing a machined part, consideration should be given to the avoidance of sharp corners.
 Sharp corners require cutter blades that are particularly sharp.
 As sharp blades have less effective surface area on the blade surface making contact with the workpiece, the concentrated forces on the blade are higher.
 This means you’re more likely to break your cutter which can cause a delay in your production flow.
 You also have to pay for a new tool which can be expensive.